msaroufim/pytorch-from-scratch/README.md

 # PyTorch models from scratch
-Simple implementations of important PyTorch models without relying on built in layers
+Simple implementations of important PyTorch models without relying on built in layers or libraries.
+This repo is here for educational purposes.

 ## Usage
 ```sh